Amsterdam, Netherlands

-In July 2022, we were on our way to Europe to take a two-week river cruise.
-Since the cruise left from Amsterdam, we decided to go early and spend a few days exploring the town before the cruise.
-As you may recall, the summer of 2022 was notable due to the meltdown of the airlines and the lack of baggage handlers, which created worldwide chaos.
-We were not immune to this, and upon our arrival, we found that Air Canada had lost our bags.
-To make a long story short, we did some unanticipated shopping for which we were reimbursed, and two weeks later, our bags made it home before us!
+In July 2022, we set off for Europe to embark on a two-week river cruise.
+Since the cruise started in Amsterdam, we arrived a few days early to explore the city before our trip.
+As you may remember, the summer of 2022 was marked by widespread chaos in the airline industry due to staff shortages and lost luggage.
+Unfortunately, we were not exempt from this situation, and upon our arrival, we discovered that Air Canada had misplaced our bags.
+To cut a long story short, we did some unexpected shopping, for which we were later reimbursed.
+In an ironic twist, our bags arrived home two weeks before we did!

 Having read several articles on transportation from the airport to downtown Amsterdam, we decided to take the train to Amsterdam Central Station and then walk to our hotel.
 The airport and directions to the train were very well marked, and directions were easy to follow.
 We purchased our tickets, boarded our train, and got to our hotel easily and without incident.